Tamborita calentana

 The tamborita or tamborita calentana is a percussion instrument from Mexico.
 It is used in conjuntos de música calentana, in the states of Guerrero, Michoacán and Estado de México.

 It is a double-headed skin drum, traditionally built with Parota root wood.
-Rims are made of aisinchete schrub and are tightened as in military drums.
+Rims are made of aisinchete shrub and are tightened as in military drums.
 It is performed with a pair of wood sticks, one of these with a skin covered head to soften the sound.

 Tamborita accompanies guitars and violins in sones and gustos of tierracalenteña music.